peterhinch/micropython-font-to-py/writer/WRITER.md

 A firmware change [PR7682](https://github.com/micropython/micropython/pull/7682) enables a substantial improvement to text rendering speed on color displays.
-This is in daily builds and will be incorporated in V1.17.
-The initialisation code checks for suitable firmware and also for a compatible device driver.
-If these are absent the old slower method of rendering is used.

-The module has a `fast_mode` variable which is set `True` on import if the firmware supports fast rendering.
-User code should treat this as read-only.
-The value of this is meaningless for monochrome displays which always render fast.

-If the `verbose` constructor arg is `True` a message will be printed on startup indicating whether fast mode is in use.
-As above, this is meaningless for monochrome displays.
-Possible reasons for it not being used:
- * Firmware not recent enough.
- * Display driver does not include a `palette` bound variable.
- * `writer.py` not the current version.
+This was incorporated in firmware V1.17, and `writer.py` requires this or later if using a color display.

-The gain in speed depends on the font size, increasing for larger fonts.
+The gain in speed resulting from this firmware change depends on the font size, increasing for larger fonts.
 Numbers may be found in `writer.py` code comments.
 Typical 10-20 pixel fonts see gains on the order of 5-10 times.

 ###### [Contents](./WRITER.md#contents)